curtbraz/PhishAPI/README.md

 2) Install docker-compose on Ubuntu with `sudo apt-get install docker-compose -y` and start Docker with `sudo systemctl start docker`.

 3) For HTTPS (RECOMMENDED!), replace the certificate and key (keeping the filenames the same) in `/certs/ssl/` with yours (LetsEncrypt?) and update the domain (ServerName) in `000-default-le-ssl.conf`.
-Otherwise, skip this step but browsers will warn against POSTing to insecure sites.
+Otherwise, skip this step but browsers will warn against POSTing to insecure sites and web push notifications won't work.

 4) Run docker-compose via `docker-compose build` from within the PhishAPI directory.
 Then, `docker-compose up -d`. (`docker-compose down` will kill it)